mr-bt/manager.README/README.md

 * You're good coach and mentor and you have a growth mindset.
 * You empower the team(s) and does not micromanage.
-* You create a diverse and inclusive team environment, showing concern for success and well-being of everyone.
+* You create a diverse and inclusive team environment, showing concern for the success and well-being of everyone.
 * You're productive and results-oriented.
 * You're a good communicator — listens actively and shares information.
 * You support career development and discuss performance.
 * You have a clear vision/strategy for the team.
-* You have key technical skills to influence the team.
+* You have the technical skills to influence the team.
 * You can collaborate effectively across ${company_X}.
 * You're a reliable decision-maker.
 * You're a fast-learner and continuously seek to improve your skills.